 As a result of human rights and accommodation legislation and policies, our mandate is to reasonably accommodate students with disabilities to the point of undue hardship.
 Accommodating students to the point of undue hardship is mandatory unless costs or other factors make the request unreasonable.

-Faculty members and students are encouraged to contact the Dean of Students to discuss any concerns.
+Faculty members and students are encouraged to contact the Associate Vice-president (Student Services & Enrolment Management) & University Registrar to discuss any concerns.

 Responsibilities of Faculty, Students and Student Services

 - Inform students at the beginning of the term verbally and in the course syllabus that they should identify themselves and register with Students Services if they require accommodations.

 - Acknowledge the student’s official request, provided in writing from Student Services, for reasonable accommodation.

 - Maintain confidentiality, in accordance with the Freedom of Information and Protection of Privacy Act.

 - Register and provide official documentation to Student Services that supports the disability.